Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Hamiltonian formulation and phase space reduction

 With the phase space variables \eqref{PScoord}, the Poisson brackets \eqref{PBs} and the Hamiltonian \eqref{HquadM}, the dynamics define a well-posed Hamiltonian system.
 To check equivalence with the MPTD equations at $O(2)$, one evaluates Hamilton’s equations using these brackets.
 For illustration, let us carry out the computation for the coordinate $x^\alpha$; this serves both to show how the formalism reproduces the MPTD dynamics in practice and to identify the natural evolution parameter associated with the Hamiltonian \eqref{HquadM}.

-Consider Hamilton's equation in its general form, which gives the evolution of any function $F := F(x,p,S)$ defined on the phase space $\mcM$
+Consider Hamilton's equation in its general form, which gives the evolution of any function $F := F(x,p,S)$ defined on the phase space $\mcM$:

 where the first equality is the definition, and the second follows from the Leibniz rule on Poisson brackets.
-Upon inserting the Hamiltonian $H$ \eqref{HquadM} into \eqref{HamEqM}, and simplifying the result using the $\mcM$-brackets \eqref{PBs}, Hamilton's equation for $x^{\alpha}$ reads
+Upon inserting $F=x^\alpha$ and the Hamiltonian $H$ \eqref{HquadM} into \eqref{HamEqM}, and simplifying the result using the $\mcM$-brackets \eqref{PBs}, Hamilton's equation for $x^{\alpha}$ reads

-where we have: used the Leibniz rule applied to $\{x^\alpha,H\}$ in the first line, combined the first and third term of the first line in the second line, and used the conserved mass \eqref{mutilde} to simplify the last line.
-We have also introduced the projector $h^{ab}= g^{ab} + \bar{p}^a \bar{p}^b$, and made use of the following intermediary brackets
+where we have: used the Leibniz rule applied to $\{x^\alpha,H\}$, combined the last two terms of the first line to introduce the projector $h^{ab}= g^{ab} + \hat{p}^a \hat{p}^b$, and made use of the following intermediary brackets